-How this timing information gets into the design?
+How does this timing information get into the design?

-This Excel file has a macro built in ("Developer" / "Macro") which exports it into a tab-delimited text file for further processing.
-Most of the (key) words in that file are the abstraction of and stand for one of more control signals, and the Python script "genmatrix.py" processes it while looking at the "timing_macros.i" file that contains mappings between each token and a set of control wires.
-At the end, it generates a Verilog include file "exec_matrix.vh" which is, frankly, hard on human eyes but Quartus loves it when compiling it into the CPU.
+This Excel file has a macro built-in ("Developer" / "Macro") which exports it into a tab-delimited text file for further processing.
+Most of the (key) words in that file are the abstraction of and stand for one or more control signals, and the Python script "genmatrix.py" processes it while looking at the "timing_macros.i" file that contains mappings between each token and a set of control wires.
+In the end, it generates a Verilog include file "exec_matrix.vh" which is, frankly, hard on human eyes but Quartus loves it when compiling it into the CPU.

-How did I arrive to a sequence to each instruction?
+How did I arrive at a sequence for each instruction?